Estimated time: 5-10 minutes

 The next step is to get Alexa to prompt for the name of an animal and respond with the appropriate animal “sound”, by adding Intents.
 Continue to Create a Custom Alexa Skill, Part 2 (Intents, Utterances, Slots).

+As always, thank you for visiting my blog.
 If you have corrections or suggestions for this tutorial series, please add a comment below.